 Some experts contend this data may boost a company’s bottom line, and many insurance providers are promising lower health care premiums in exchange for it.

 But even though your company has the best of intentions, it’s prudent to weigh carefully the pitfalls and the challenges of tracking health data.
-If your goals are a healthier workforce, you may want to consider more positive methods that lead you in that direction while avoiding potential problems.
+If your goals are a healthier workforce, you may want to consider more positive methods of approaching workplace health initiatives.

-Since tracking employee health information is a fairly recent phenomenon, there is little legislation governing it.
+Since tracking employee health information is a fairly recent phenomenon, there is little legislation governing workplace health initiatives.
 This translates to a fair amount of leeway, but it also means grey areas that inevitably will be tested in the courts.

 Information about employee health can be gathered in a number of ways.
 Some wellness programs ask employees to volunteer information, such as whether they smoke or exercise.
 Others use blood tests or medical exams to determine information such as blood pressure, body mass index (BMI) or cholesterol levels.

-A word of caution: Be careful about implementing wellness programs that require participation, or penalize employees who are unable to participate.
+A word of caution: Be careful about implementing workplace health initiatives that require participation, or penalize employees who are unable to participate.
 If not designed correctly, these wellness programs can violate federal laws such as the Health Insurance Portability and Accountability Act (HIPAA) and the Affordable Care Act (ACA).